jazzpeh/jazzpeh.github.io/_posts/2020-05-04-depth-first-search.md

 image: assets/images/dfs.jpg
 ---

-## What is Depth First Search (DFS)?
+DFS is an algorithm for traversing Graph data structures.
+It starts by selecting some arbitrary node and explores as far as possible along each edge before backtracking.

 In the easiest possible way to explain:

 <canvas id="dfs" class="code-aid"></canvas>

-> DFS is an algorithm for traversing Graph data structures.
-It starts by selecting some arbitrary node and explores as far as possible along each edge before backtracking.

 ## Code algorithm